 213 is increasing.
 Except during 2018, at the peak of the crisis, spruce forest above 500 m were not

 214 severely affected.
-In the Vosges, the dieback rate is globally low during the crisis, except for 2020.
+In the Vosges, the dieback rate is globally low during the crisis comparatively to the other regions, except for 2020.

 215 No clear trend seems to emerge according to the altitude except in the beginning of the crisis in

 216 2018 in the lower stands below 400 m altitude.
 However,Vosgian spruces are rare below 400 m.

+If I sum mortality rates at low altitude for plains I have something near 80% ?
+It should be interesting to provide some statistics for low altitudes and the different regions

 217 3.4.
-Influence of topographical exposures on the Norway spruce mortality.
+Influence of exposure on the Norway spruce mortality.

-218 The cumulative killed areas of Norway spruce during five years of crisis according to the topo-

-219 graphical exposures is presented in the table 4.
-The Plains is the most affected bioclimatic area.
+218 The cumulative killed areas of Norway spruce during five years of crisis according to the exposures is presented in the table 4 and shows contrasted results according to the region.

-220 The north-facing slopes are significantly but slightly more affected than the plateaus or the south-
+220 For plains, the north-facing slopes are significantly but slightly more affected than the plateaus or the south-

 221 facing slopes.
 In Ardenne, the plateaus are significantly less impacted than the north and south